 The unit was equipped with .38 Smith & Wesson revolvers, rubber truncheons, knobkerries, sten guns, Enfield

 .303 rifles, commando knife and one sniper rifle.
 The Sniper rifle was used for killing rabbits.

-similar), cordite wasp fuse cord ( eg wrapping around fuel cans used with time pencils for instantaneous
+cordite wasp fuse cord ( eg wrapping around fuel cans used with time pencils for instantaneous inflammable

 All team issued with cyanide capsule, instructed to use it if wounded or captured to avoid compromising local